medik/olofsjodin.se/pages/index.rst

 .. topic:: Introduction

-	   Welcome to my webpage!
-Here you will find stuff related to programming, hardware and other things that are on my mind.
+	   It seems that you have found my page on the internet.
+Welcome!
+Here you will find stuff related to software, hardware and other things that are on my mind.
 You are welcome to share the material on this website with others.

 	   I am involved in several projects with KTH and friends from school.
 	   Are you interested to having me work on your project?
 Then, please